 Moreover, such tools save publishers the resource-intensive task of ingesting, storing and analyzing all bid data internally.
 Instead, they can concentrate their efforts on A/B testing of different ad formats, page layouts, and content to find the optimal fit for their audience.

 So far, most tech partner evaluations have centered on one thing: CPMs.
 But judging tech partners solely on the cost of ad units can be a bad move.
-Just because advertisers pay high CPMs, doesn’t necessarily mean placements will be good for publisher sites or audiences.
-For example, prioritizing revenue could mean ads that load slowly or otherwise disrupt a consumer’s experience can slip through the quality-net, diminishing the user experience and publisher reputation.
+Just because advertisers pay high CPMs doesn’t necessarily mean placements will be good for publishers or their audiences.
+For example, prioritizing revenue could mean ads that load slowly or otherwise disrupt a consumer’s experience can slip through the quality net, diminishing the experience and, in turn, the publisher’s reputation.

 Analyzing ad tech partners isn’t simple, but it is imperative, both for business longevity and audiences.
 By embracing in-depth reporting and setting their sights further than CPMs, publishers can hone in on their most valuable partners, identify where the stack could be trimmed, and make sure their balance sheets level with the user experience.

-We’d love to hear your thoughts, so please join the discussion on the Sovrn community.
+We’d love to hear your thoughts, so please join the discussion in the Sovrn community.

-And if you’re a publisher, our product Sovrn Viewable Engagement Time (VET) offers publishers with longer engagement times and higher revenue.
+And if you’re a publisher, our product Sovrn Viewable Engagement Time (VET) can offer you longer engagement times and higher revenue.
 If you’d like to discuss optimizing your ad stack or adding VET, contact your account manager at Sovrn, or contact us to be put in touch with our team.